 Qualifications: Aptitudes required for EMT work are good physical stamina, endurance, and body conditions to handle significant lifting, stooping and walking.
 Student must balance items and patients in excess of a minimum of 125 pounds.
 To be certified as an EMT, candidates must be at least 18 years old and possess a high school diploma or equivalent (GED), at the time of class completion.

-Students will complete 16 hours of clinical with at least 10 hours of patient contact hours outside of the schedule class time.
+Students will complete 25 hours of clinical practice with at least 10 hours of patient contact hours outside of the scheduled class time.
+This course is scheduled to be on campus, but may be moved online depending on COVID-19 safety precautions.